11. French Capital Gains Tax

 The inter-relationship between all of these taxes is one we do not fully understand (frankly, we would be amazed if more than a few properly understood it all), so it is imperative you take good professional advice before you sign any sale contract.

-Nevertheless, since January 2018, and up to 31st Dec 2020, relief against CGT applies on the sale of building land in areas of housing stress*, granting an exemption of 75% on the gain, provided there is a commitment by the buyer to the building of new home(s) with 4 years.
-You need to discuss with the notaire the implications, as the details are not yet fully available.
+Nevertheless, since January 2018, and for contracts signed up to 31st Dec 2020, relief against CGT applies on the sale of building land in areas of housing stress*, granting an exemption of 70% on the gain, provided there is a commitment by the buyer to the building of a new home(s) with 4 years.
+You will need to discuss the details of this concession with your notaire, as strict conditions apply.